YaBoiSwayZ/Discord-Channel-IDs-Dumper/README.md

 - A Discord token (selfbot)

 ### Discord API Permissions
-No special permissions are required to run this script.
-The script works with any user account's default access permissions and does not require additional scopes, as it simply reads accessible data (channel IDs).
+No permissions are required to run this, works with any user account's default access permissions and doesm't require additional scopes, as it simply reads accessible data (channel IDs).

 > **Note:** Selfbots are against Discord’s Terms of Service.
 Use this script responsibly, and be aware of the risks associated with selfbot usage, including account suspension or banning.